01 of 12

 Buy a single peach, a vine-ripe heirloom tomato or a basket of berries picked ripe that morning.
 On the coast, visit farm stands and buy fresh artichokes or Brussels sprouts.

 Besides all the great produce, you'll find things at the farmer's market you can take home as a gift or edible souvenirs: dried fruits, jam, honey, herbs, handmade jewelry - and you'll always find a few eat-on-the-spot food stands as well.

-Farmers markets happen somewhere almost... any day of the week and in summer, a trip to an evening neighborhood market lets you feel like a local.
-Use this resource to find one near wherever you're going.Continue to 12 of 12 below.
+Farmers markets happen somewhere almost any day of the week and in summer, a trip to an evening neighborhood market lets you feel like a local.
+You'll find markets in the San Francisco area, in the rich Central Valley and in towns all through California.

 12 of 12

 Our last must-see is actually four attractions, one for each season of the year.